soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

     node.runAction(shakeScene)
 }
 ```
-> The effect can not be applied directly to the *GameScene*, so you need to loop through all the child nodes in the
-scene and apply them individually.
-Thankfully it is straight forward to do so.
+> The effect can not be applied directly to the *GameScene*, so we need to loop through all the child nodes in the scene and apply it individually.
+Thankfully it's pretty straight-forward to do so.

-Run the game...
-When the bunny dies the screen should give a short shake.
+Run the game!
+When the player loses the screen should give a short shake.

 > [info]
-> I encourage you to make this effect as crazy as you like, experimentation is the best way to learn what works.
-Often it's the happy little accidents lead you onto something awesome.
+> I encourage you to make this effect as crazy as you like.
+Experimentation is the best way to learn what works!
+Often it's happy little accidents that lead you to something awesome.

 #Physics tweaking

 You may have noticed the game is a little difficult, perhaps too difficult.
-It feels like the bunny falls too hard initially and applying the touch impulse doesn't feel quite right.
+It feels like the bunny falls too fast initially, and applying the touch impulse doesn't yet feel quite right.

 > [action]
 > Open *Hero.sks*, click on the bunny and navigate down to the physics properties, notice the *Initial Velocity* property.
-Set this to `(0,400)`.
+Set this to `(0, 400)`.
 This should give the player a much need reaction time cushion when the game first runs.
 > ![Bunny Physics Tweaks](../Tutorial-Images/xcode_spritekit_bunny_physics_tweaks.png)
 >

 When the bunny is falling and the player touches the screen, the touch feels a little sluggish.
 This is due to the cumulative downward velocity generated by the bunny's fall.
-If you reset the vertical velocity at the point of touch this might make it feel more responsive.
+Sometimes, applying the touch impulse isn't enough to overcome the bunny's downward velocity!
+If we reset the vertical velocity at the point of touch, then apply the impulse, this might make it feel more responsive.

 > [action]
 > Open *GameScene.swift*, add the following in the `touchesBegan(...)` method after the `gameState` check: